-The original iPad was launched on January 27, 2010 but it actually shipped to people on April 3 that year.
-That was when customers got to use it and saw how wrong the pundits and fans were — plus how right Steve Jobs turned out to be.
+Whereas, the original iPad was launched on January 27, 2010 — actually shipping to people on April 3 that year — and it has been a constant success since them.
+Once customers got to use the iPad, they saw how wrong the pundits, fans, and critics were — plus how right Steve Jobs turned out to be.
 Again.

 In the last few months before the much, much anticipated iPad was launched on January 27, 2010, competitors had been talking up their own tablets.
 Then suddenly it was rumored that Apple's one was going to be called the iSlate and competitors such as Microsoft were calling everything they could 'slate PCs.'

 Three days before the iPad was announced, Microsoft's then-CEO Steve Ballmer even unveiled three such slate PCs.
 He did so in his typical hesitant, clunky style and launched a video that was over practically before he'd introduced it.

 Given that and the way he belabored that all the slate PCs he showed were prototypes, it all felt a little desperate.
 Apple was coming, it seemed to say, and rivals were afraid.

 Microsoft, for one, should really have been feeling chagrin.
 As far back as 1996, its founder Bill Gates wrote in his book The Road Ahead that "in the future lots of people will be taking handwritten notes on computer tablets rather than paper."